C-out-in-S/COP3060Project1/README.md

 ## Product Spec
 ### 1. User Stories (Required and Optional)

-**Required Must-have Stories**
+**Required Stories**

-* User logs in to access previous chats and preference settings
-* User picks what their favorite artist/genre/etc. (Think Spotify interface)
+* Users can register and log in
+* Users can choose the interest areas for video games/choose games they are interested in
+* Users can post multiple forms of media with tags and comment on others' posts
-* Matches have a chat window to get to know each other, with the ability to skip music and unmatch (Tinder Style).
+* Users have the ability to thumbs up/thumbs down posts and report posts/users
 * Profile pages for each user
 * Settings (Accesibility, Notification, General, etc.)

-**Optional Nice-to-have Stories**
+**Optional Stories**

 * Log of past songs/people with album art covers matching
 * Page of most played songs (i.e. songs that most users are connecting through)